igl-myrick/ToDoList.Solution/README.md

 _2: Using a terminal application such as Git Bash or Windows Command Prompt, navigate to the top level of the program folder, then into the `ToDoList` folder._

-_3: Next, run `dotnet build` in the command line to build the program._

-_4: Once the program is built, run `dotnet run` to start the program._

-_5: When the program is running, navigate to `https://localhost:5001` to view and use the website._

-_6: Optionally, to view tests, enter the `ToDoList.Tests` folder from the top level, run `dotnet restore` to install MSTest packages, and `dotnet test` to run tests._

-* _Additionally, you will need to create an `appsettings.json` file within the `ToDoList` folder, including the following code:_
+_3: You will need to create an `appsettings.json` file within the `ToDoList` folder, including the following code:_

 ```
 {